Mirpuri Foundation is “Racing For The Planet” to put Climate Change on the global agenda.

 And the Mirpuri Foundation saw its efforts pay off.
 The race’s plastic footprint was estimated at 21.3 tonnes, with 17.7 tonnes recovered, including 2.6 tonnes of soft plastics.
 Water refill points meant around 388,000 single-use plastic bottles were avoided and some 20,000 people signed up to UN Environment’s Clean Seas pledge.

-The Mirpuri Foundation Racing Team will carry the Foundation’s messages on marine conservation around the world.
-Hopefully, all the way to the winner's podium.
+With this victory, the Mirpuri Foundation Racing Team amplified the Foundation’s messages on marine conservation around the world.

 The Mirpuri Foundation was the principal sustainability partner for the 2017-18 edition of the Volvo Ocean Race, as well as the founding partner for the “Turn the Tide on Plastic” team.